tamjid-ahsan/Housing-price-prediction/README.md

-The I preceded to dropping `sqft_above` from the data set.
-Also dropping redundant location feature `lat` and `long` and `zipcode`.
-Then I checked for impact of `price_per_sqft` on the model.
-It is derived from the target.
+Then I preceded to dropping `sqft_above` from the data set.
+Also dropped redundant location feature `lat` and `long` and `zipcode`.
+Then I checked for impact of `price_per_sqft` on the model, hence it is derived from the target.
 Also dropped `price_per_sqft` ater finding out it was leaking information.
 There is a huge impact of this on the r squared, around 12%.
 Adding this will see a dramatic performance improvent of the model r_sq.
 But colinearity is a issue, althoug can not detect it in the final model.